Wednesday, March 5, 2014

 5:1 Therefore being 1 justified by faith, we have peace with God through our Lord Jesus Christ:

-(2) Whereas quietness of conscience is attributed to faith, it is to be referred to Christ, who is the giver of faith itself, and in whom faith itself is effectual.
+(2) Whereas quietness of conscience is attributed to faith, it is to be referred to Christ, who is the giver of faith itself, and in whom faith itself is effectual.5:3 4 And not only [so], but we glory in tribulations also: 5 knowing that tribulation worketh patience;

 (a) We must know by this, that we still receive the same effect from faith.